UX and Usability

 User Experience and Usability

-But UX differs from the concept of assertion experience as a general phenomenon because it explicitly refers to the user's experience with the encounter/use of the system.
+But UX differs from the concept of experience in assertion as a general phenomenon because it explicitly refers to the user's experience with encountering/using the system.

-The expression User Experience was advanced by Norman (cited by Duarte, E., 2019, UX and Usability, IADE), who concluded that the concepts of human interface or usability could not encompass the user experience with the product/system. in fact, when we talk about usability we are limiting our analysis to the attributes of software quality, which ensure the objectives of effectiveness, efficiency and satisfaction, which are the basis of the evaluation processes.
+The expression User Experience was advanced by Norman (cited by Duarte, E., 2019, UX and Usability, IADE), who concluded that the concepts of human interface or usability could not encompass the user's experience with the product/system.
+In fact, when we talk about usability we are limiting our analysis to the software quality attributes, which ensure the objectives of effectiveness, efficiency and satisfaction, which are the basis of the evaluation processes.

 User Experience (UX), a very comprehensive concept

-Authors such as Roto, V., Law, E. Vermeeren, A. & Hoonhout, J. (2011) consider that UX as a very comprehensive concept that can refer to various forms of user experience, can be seen under various perspectives: as a phenomenon, an area of study or a professional practice.
-As a phenomenon, the authors consider that the user experience differs from the phenomenon experience in general precisely because this is a more specific experience, derived from the encounter with a system, and is related to the experiences of use.
-But they add some more features to the UX concept from the perspective of the phenomenon:
+Authors such as Roto, V., Law, E. Vermeeren, A. & Hoonhout, J. (2011), consider that UX as a very comprehensive concept that can refer to various forms of user experience, can be seen under various perspectives: as a phenomenon, an area of study or a professional practice.
+As a phenomenon, the authors consider that user experience is distinguished from the experience phenomenon in general precisely because this is a more specific experience, derived from the encounter with a system, and is related to usage experiences.
+But they add a few more characteristics to the concept of UX from the perspective of the phenomenon:

 • The experience of encountering a system can be active or also passive, for example when observing a third person using a system.

-• UX is a unique experience for an individual.
+• UX is an experience unique to an individual.

 • UX is influenced by previous experiences and/or expectations that the individual has had.

-• The user experience, like any social practice, is deeply rooted in a social and cultural context.
+• User experience, like any social practice, is deeply rooted in a social and cultural context.

-The authors also add a negative definition of the UX concept:
+The authors also add a negative definition of the concept of UX:

-• UX is not technology driven, rather it focuses on human beings.
-This aspect is really interesting if we bear in mind that we live in a time when the evolution of technology has been the engine of profound changes.
-We all know about new product launches based on new technologies that result in failures, alerting us to the danger of a design anchored only in technology.
+• UX is not driven by technology, it focuses on humans.
+This aspect is very interesting if we bear in mind that we live in a time in which the evolution of technology has been a driver of profound changes.
+We all know launches of new products based on new technologies that result in failures, alerting us to the danger of a design anchored only in technology.

 • UX is not just about an individual using a system in perfect isolation.

-• UX is not a declension of Neuro-Linguistic Programming (NLP).
+• UX is not a declination of Neuro-Linguistic Programming (NLP).
 What is at stake is not an analysis of cognitive tasks or analyzing users as automatic information processors.

-• UX is not the same as usability, although it does contribute to the user experience.
-(As the authors point out, objective usability measures, such as the time a task takes to complete, or the number of clicks and errors, are not good UX measures, because they do not provide us with information about the positive or negative perception that users have. had from their experience).
+• UX is not the same as usability, although it contributes to the user experience.
+(As the authors point out, objective usability measures, such as the time a task takes to complete, or the number of clicks and errors are not good UX measures, because they do not provide us with information about the positive or negative perception that users had from their experience).

 “The noun 'user experience' refers to an encounter with a system that has a beginning and an end.
 It refers to an overall designation of how people have experienced (verb) a period of encountering a system.
 This view emphasizes the outcome and memories of an experience rather than its dynamic nature.
 It does not specifically emphasize its individual nature because 'a user experience' can refer to either an individual or a group of people encountering a system together.”